 “Having kids of my own, I want each and every encounter with our patients and families to be a positive one and strive to contribute to that in my interactions with patients and their families.”

 What kind of education and training did you need for your job?

 The position requires a master’s degree and education experience.
-I have a Master of Science in Nursing and am a pediatric clinical nurse specialist.
-I had the honor of completing the Master Teacher Leadership Development Program at George Washington University in 2008, through which I learned many strategies to appeal to adult learners.
-I have worked as a nurse educator for 8 years, first on the Respiratory Care Unit, which merged with Medical Care to form 7E, and for the last 3 years in the Simulation Program.
+I have a master of science in nursing and am a pediatric clinical nurse specialist.
+I had the honor of completing the Master Teacher Leadership Development Program at The George Washington University in 2008, through which I learned many strategies to appeal to adult learners.
+I have worked as a nurse educator for eight years, first on the Respiratory Care Unit, which merged with Medical Care to form 7E, and for the last three years in the Simulation Program.

 What’s a typical day at Children’s like for you?

 My schedule revolves around our simulation reservations.
-Some course are basic skills training, while other events are very complex, such as a recent simulation of a trauma patient from the ED to the OR at 5 am, or with ICU nurse residents transferring a deteriorating patient from PICU to CICU for ECMO deployment.
-I also have the pleasure of teaching at the on-site clinics, ROCs and CP&A practices.
+Some courses are basic skills training, while other events are very complex, such as a recent simulation of a trauma patient from the ED to the OR at 5 a.m., or with ICU nurse residents transferring a deteriorating patient from PICU to CICU for ECMO deployment.
+I also have the pleasure of teaching at the on-site clinics, outpatient clinics and Children's Pediatricians and Associates practices.
 It’s fun to see so many nurses and attendings I know and former residents at those sites.
 They’re really appreciative of the opportunity to practice in a team setting and have shared with us stories of being able to apply the skills they practiced in real situations later.